-- Do not depress the accelerator and brake pedals at the same time during driving.
-If the brake pedal is depressed while driving with the accelerator pedal depressed, driving torque may be restrained. - Manual transmission - Do not shift gears unless the clutch pedal is fully depressed.
+- Do not depress the accelerator and brake pedals at the same time during driving, as this may restrain driving torque. - Manual transmission - Do not shift gears unless the clutch pedal is fully depressed.
 After shifting, do not release the clutch abruptly.
 Doing so may damage the clutch, transaxle and gears. - Do not rest your foot on the clutch pedal while driving.
 Doing so may cause clutch trouble. - Do not use any gears other than the first gear when starting off and moving forward.